This article is in collaboration with Progeny Press.

 My children love to read and be read to.
 Most of the time they read just for pleasure, but periodically we like to include what they are reading into our homeschool curriculum, especially if it is a classic or historical novel.
 The pdf study guides from Progeny Press have been a fantastic resource in doing just that.

-Recently members of the Schoolhouse Review Crew were able to review one of the following study guides:
+Recently members of the Homeschool Review Crew were able to review one of the following study guides:

 Lower Elementary (K-3)